Can't Nobody Hold Me Down

-"Can't Nobody Hold Me Down" is the debut single by rapper Puff Daddy.
-It appears on Puff Daddy's debut studio album No Way Out and it was released as his first single in 1997.
-The single was released through BMG Music, Arista Records and Puff Daddy's Bad Boy Records.
+"Can't Nobody Hold Me Down" is the debut single by American rapper Puff Daddy.
+It was released by his label Bad Boy Records, an imprint of Arista Records on January 7, 1997, also serving as lead single for the rapper's debut studio album No Way Out (1997).
+It was written by Bad Boy newcomer Mase, who co-performs the song, while production was handled by the label's in-house producers Stevie J, Carlos Broady and Nashiem Myrick, as well as Puff Daddy himself.

-The song entered the U.S. Billboard Hot 100 at number thirty-two in early 1997 and eventually spent six weeks at number one.
+"Can't Nobody Hold Me Down" entered the U.S. Billboard Hot 100 at number 32 in early 1997, and later spent six weeks at number one.
 It was the beginning of Combs' and Bad Boy Records' chart domination during the year—the Combs-produced "Hypnotize" by The Notorious B.I.G. would follow this song at number one, and the B.I.G. tribute song "I'll Be Missing You" spent eleven weeks at number one during the summer, only to be followed by another B.I.G. song, "Mo Money Mo Problems" and then the Combs-produced "Honey" by Mariah Carey.
+"Can't Nobody Hold Me Down" was the mainstream debut for Mase, who signed with the label months prior.

-Combs was already a successful songwriter, producer and record label owner (Bad Boy Records) before he released his debut album as a performer.
-His first U.S. chart single, "No Time", was a top-twenty hit for Lil' Kim on which Puff Daddy was credited as a featured vocalist.
-"Can't Nobody Hold Me Down" is the debut chart appearance for rapper Mase.
+First released to rhythmic radio in December 1996, Puff Daddy had found success as B.I.G.'s label boss at Bad Boy Records prior to the song's release.
+He first appeared as a recording artist on Lil' Kim's 1996 single "No Time", which peaked within the Billboard Hot 100's top 20.